 If you experience stomach cramps after meals, assess your portion size.
 If accompanied by bloating or a feeling of fullness - the cramp-like discomfort could be caused by eating too much at once – therefore over-filling your stomach.

 Portion sizes are often much smaller than you’d think.
 With some foods, it’s easy to consume double or even triple the recommended amount.
 This counts with healthy foods, too.

 For example, half a pepper, half an avocado, one tablespoon of raisins and one slice of pineapple each constitute a whole portion of fruit or vegetables.

 If you only experience stomach cramps after eating sometimes, they could be linked to the type of food you ate on that occasion.

-A 2008 study by Imperial College London found that people with irritable bowel syndrome (IBS) have a higher than usual number of chili pepper pain receptors, which is why some people's IBS symptoms worsen after eating spicy food.3
+A 2008 study by Imperial College London found that people with irritable bowel syndrome (IBS) have a higher than usual number of chili pepper pain receptors, which is why some people's IBS symptoms worsen after eating spicy food.6

 Trapped wind is a common cause of stomach cramps after eating and can be seriously uncomfortable or even painful.